Reporter Outreach Logo

 5. Link velocity (consistency)

-Building 20 links in month 1 and then stopping is less effective than building 7 links per month for 6 months.
-Google rewards consistent authority growth that looks natural.
-Sporadic bursts followed by silence can look manipulative.
-The monthly retainer model exists for this reason — it produces steady, compounding results.
+Building 20 links in month 1 and then stopping is less effective than earning more links gradually — 7 per month for 6 months.
+Search engines reward consistent authority growth that looks natural.
+Sporadic bursts followed by silence can look manipulative to Google's algorithm.

 6. Link type

-Digital PR links generate both a backlink and an editorial brand mention — which means they build authority for traditional SEO and AI search visibility simultaneously.
-Link insertions can show faster page-level results because the linking page is already indexed and ranking.
-A mix of both often produces the fastest overall timeline.
+Digital PR links generate both a backlink and an editorial brand mention — building authority for traditional search engine optimization and AI search visibility simultaneously.
+Link insertions can show faster page-level results because the linking page is already indexed — search engines discover the new link faster.

 7. YMYL classification

-Sites in healthcare, finance, legal, and other "Your Money or Your Life" categories face a higher trust bar.
-Google requires more E-E-A-T signals before promoting content in these verticals.
+Sites in healthcare, financial services, legal, real estate, and other "Your Money or Your Life" categories face a higher trust bar.
+Search engines require more E-E-A-T signals before promoting content in these verticals.
 Our healthcare campaigns (Ocean Recovery, Gallus Detox) took 6–9 months — longer than might be expected given the high DR of links earned — because the YMYL trust threshold is simply higher.
+The same applies to med spa SEO and other aesthetic healthcare verticals.

 What to Expect Month by Month